stefan-totino/zectr-export/README.md

 # zectr-export

+**WIP**

 ## *local env*

-download all of the dependencies (seen in last section) and follow their installation instructions.
+download all of the dependencies (seen in the last section) and follow their installation instructions.

 create a clone of this repository using the git tools and techniques of your choice.